lest-xu/bucs601term/README.md

 # X Grocery Store

-This is a simple Inventory application for a local grocery store built with React for my class CS 601 O1 Assignment 6 at Boston University.
-The application dynamically rendered list of products, each including its SKU, Name, and Quantity.
+This project is a personal portfolio website for my class CS 601 O1 final project at Boston University, showcasing resume, skills, and personal information.
+It is built using HTML, CSS and React with responsive layout.

 Side notes: most of the styles were adapted from the previous assignment 3; most of the components are from the previous assignment 5.